Image2Studio

 What should a YouTube thumbnail prompt include?

-Can I convert an existing thumbnail into a prompt?
+Can I use an existing thumbnail as a reference?